microsoft/mdatp-xplat/linux/scheduler/README.md

 # Scripts

-Two script are available to help with creating cron tasks related to MDE.
+Two scripts are available to help with creating cron tasks related to MDE.

 ## schedule_scan.py